Apache Hive: HiveQL

 While based on SQL, HiveQL does not strictly follow the full SQL-92 standard.
-HiveQL offers extensions not in SQL, including multitable inserts and create table as select.
+HiveQL offers extensions not in SQL, including multi-table inserts, and creates tables as select.

 HiveQL lacked support for transactions and materialized views, and only limited subquery support.
 Support for insert, update, and delete with full ACID functionality was made available with release 0.14.

 Internally, a compiler translates HiveQL statements into a directed acyclic graph of MapReduce, Tez, or Spark jobs, which are submitted to Hadoop for execution.

 Example

 The word count program counts the number of times each word occurs in the input.
 The word count can be written in HiveQL as: